arturgower/MultipleScattering-Mathematica/README.md

 ![TwoWalls](media/TwoWallsBodyScattering.gif)

+## Randomly placed cyclinders
-### The package's focus is on scattering from randomly placed cyclinders, for example see the notebook  [ImpulseWave.nb](examples/ImpulseWave.nb)
+The package's focus is on scattering from random media, for example see the notebook  [ImpulseWave.nb](examples/ImpulseWave.nb)
 #### Dirichlet boundary conditions

 ![dirichlet](media/45-Wave_10-Scatterers.GIF)